jameshansen/LunchMoneyBudgetNotifier/README.md

 - PHP 7.0 or higher
 - cURL extension for PHP
 - Write permissions in the script's directory
+- Lunch Money account and API credentials
-- Pushover account and API credentials
+- PushOver account and API credentials

 ## Troubleshooting